socec/moxanix/README.md

 =================

 Run `make` to build the project and `make install` to install it.

-This will install executables in "/usr/bin" (default prefix is "usr") and the configuration script in /etc.
+This will install executables in "/usr/bin" (default prefix for binaries is "usr") and the configuration script in "/etc".

 You can install directly into some other directory with `make install INSTALL_ROOT=/some/dir`.
 You can change the default install prefix for executables with `make install BIN_PREFIX=someprefix`.